Subscription Information

 Most subscribers to the TLJ Daily E-Mail Alert subscribe have online biographies in the web sites of their law firms or other sites.
 Most can be identified by a quick Google search.
 Copies of their appellate briefs, speeches, articles, Congressional testimony, or other works are published online.
 Hence, it is easy to characterize the subscribers:

-1. Lawyers in large law firms who focus on technology related fields of law, especially, copyright, patent, other IPR, antitrust, e-commerce, telecommunications, and trade.
+1. Lawyers in large law firms who focus on technology related fields of law, especially, copyright, patent, other IPR, antitrust, e-commerce, communications, privacy, and trade.

-2. In house legal counsel in tech companies, companies that engage in e-commerce, and companies that hold or develop intellectual property.
+2. In house legal counsel for tech companies, companies that engage in e-commerce, and companies that hold or develop intellectual property.

 3. Other employees of tech companies, especially corporate officers, and government relations personnel.

-4. Employees of trade groups, interest groups, and public relations firms involved in technology related policy making.
+4. Employees of trade groups, interest groups, public relations firms, and lobbying firms involved in technology related policy making.

 5. Government officials and staff, mostly from Capitol Hill, and certain federal agencies, such as the USPTO, FCC, DOJ, and DOC.

-There are also some systems administrators and other IT professionals, law librarians, law professors, and employees of brokerage firms, banks, insurance companies, and other financial institutions.
+7. There are also some IT professionals, law librarians, law and business school professors, and employees of brokerage firms, and other financial entities.

 Subscription Rate.